JohannesMessner/BoxTE/README.md

 # BoxTE
 BoxTE is a box embedding model for temporal knowledge graph completion (TKGC), developed by Ralph Abboud, Ismail Ilkan Ceylan, and myself.
 It achieves state-of-the art performance on multiple TKGC benchmarks, while being fully expressive, inherently interpretable, and capturing various logical inference patterns.
+Get the AAAI paper here: https://arxiv.org/abs/2109.08970

 This repository contains the source code for the BoxTE embedding model and additionally contains scripts for training and testing, as well TKGC datasets.